MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/us-year-end.md

   - Where should I report the cost of coverage of an employer-sponsored group health plan on the W-2?

     Applicable employer-sponsored group health plan values should be reported in Box 12 DD on the W-2.
 To add a W-2 box and label to a specific Employee:

-Navigate to Cards >> Payroll >> Deduction or Benefit Pull up the appropriate Employee ID, and the appropriate Code.
+    1. Navigate to Cards >> Payroll >> Deduction or Benefit
+    1. Pull up the appropriate Employee ID, and the appropriate Code.
-Next to W-2 Box: Use arrows to navigate to desired W-2 box space, and enter the appropriate W-2 box.
+    1. Next to W-2 Box: Use arrows to navigate to desired W-2 box space, and enter the appropriate W-2 box.
-Next to W-2 Label: Enter appropriate W-2 label.
+    1. Next to W-2 Label: Enter appropriate W-2 label.

     Remember: There are 4 possible labels available for every deduction, so verify the label is assigned only once to avoid duplication of values – See FAQ 2.
 It would be recommended to keep the codes consistent at the setup level, versus changing them at the employee level, just roll it down from setup.

 - Should box 12DD print on the W-3 it seems to be missing?

   Not every box and label that prints on the W-2 is summed on the W-3.
 Review the instructions for details but examples that do not print on the W-3 are codes A-C, J-R, T-W, Z, DD, FF, GG, and HH are not reported on the form W-3.

 - How does the Retirement Plan checkbox get marked on the W-2, when I do not have it marked  under Cards | Payroll | Tax?

-Per the W-2 instructions this box should be marked if the employee was an "active participant" for any part of the year.
-Example 401K, 403B, SEP, 457B, 501C,etc.
-For example if you have a $100.00 on the employee W2 in Box 12 D, the retirement plan box will be marked when you create the year end wage file, even if it is not marked under Cards | Payroll | Tax.
+  Per the W-2 instructions this box should be marked if the employee was an "active participant" for any part of the year, such as, 401K, 403B, SEP, 457B, 501C.
+For example, if you have a $100.00 on the employee W2 in Box 12 D, the retirement plan box will be marked when you create the year end wage file, even if it is not marked under Cards | Payroll | Tax.

   Also on the validation report it will warn you when you have labels for retirement plans and the box is not marked.
 Special Codes are deferred comp, but W-2 Retirement Plan is not checked.

 - The correct Last Year-end Update date doesn't appear in the Payroll Setup window, even though I installed the 2024 year-end update and see the changes included in the update.
 Is there something I need to do?

   The Last Year-end Update date is read from the LastYearEndUpdate= line in the Dex.ini file.
 When you install a year-end update on a computer, the Dex.ini file on that computer is updated.
 However, in some Windows Terminal Server deployments, there is only a single installation of Dynamics GP, which many users access.
 Each user typically has a Dex.ini file in their home Windows folder.
 Installing the year-end update on the server doesn't update each user's Dex.ini file.
 In these situations, you should manually update each user's Dex.ini file so that the appropriate line reads LastYearEndUpdate=11/21/2024.

   For more information about how the Year-end Update date is changed, search the [Microsoft Dynamics Knowledge Base](https://support.microsoft.com/help/981312/the-date-in-the-last-year-end-update-field-is-not-updated-after-you-in) and view article number 981312.

 ## Chapter 4: Payroll year-end procedures